Nine Steps to Calm Your Dog in Thunder

 You may be able to calm your dog by:-

-- Using calming massage concentrating on the major muscle groups such as the cheek, forehead, neck and shoulder muscles (a video is available here)
+• Using calming massage concentrating on the major muscle groups such as the cheek, forehead, neck and shoulder muscles (refer to the video in this section)

-- these two devices used together can have a significant calming effect on dogs but your dog needs to be trained to happily accept both before the firework event
+• these two devices used together can have a significant calming effect on dogs but your dog needs to be trained to happily accept both before the thunderstorm event

 9. Teach your dog to tolerate thunder noise